Xyedo/task-manager/README.md

 ## Security Impact on Performance
-  Security Impact on Performance in REST application is just a noise compared to database contention and IO Bound with result on p99 still under 100ms
+  Security Impact on Performance in REST application is just a noise compared to database contention and IO Bound with result on average p99 is 141ms with peak 100 concurent users accessing the same resources, only increases about 10ms which is negligible